 target, the name is assumed to

-be an app version, and App Engine will attempt to route the job to that version.
+be a version of the default module, and App Engine will attempt to route the job to that version.

 See Python Application Configuration for more information about application versions.